 Improving your sleep and time management may aid in fixing your tardiness blues.
-For example, you can play with your bedtime to see if going to bed earlier gives you more energy in the morning.
+For example, consider adjusting your bedtime to see if going to bed earlier gives you more energy in the morning.
 Likewise, research has shown aerobic exercise, yoga, and meditation to put some spring in those otherwise heavy early-morning steps.
-Starting out earlier to compensate for procrastination and inevitable interruptions in your commute can help you get to where you want to be once you do get yourself out of bed.
-Lots of sleep-improvement, energy-boosting, and time-management strategies can be found in the Related Q&A’s listed below.
+Starting out earlier to compensate for procrastination and inevitable interruptions in your commute may help you get to where you want to be once you do get yourself out of bed.
+Lots of sleep-improvement, energy-boosting, and time-management strategies can also be found in the related Q&A’s listed below.

-If these ideas don’t seem to work for you, it may help to consult a therapist to figure out the true origin of your problem with chronic lateness.
+If these ideas don’t seem to work for you, it may help to consult a therapist to figure out the true origin of your chronic lateness.
 You may find that your tardiness is a way of acting out at your job or in your personal relationships.
-No matter the root cause, working with a professional counselor may be the ticket to conquering your tardiness forever, if you find you cannot do it on your own.
-Remember, this is nothing to be ashamed of as long as you are willing to take the necessary steps to get your life back on track.
+No matter the root cause, working with a professional counselor may be the ticket to conquering your tardiness forever, if you find you it's difficult to do on your own.
+Remember, there is no shame in this — talking with someone may help you get your life back on a timely track.

-The tips mentioned here, and the advice included in previous Go Ask Alice! answers may help, but are only a band-aid for some who forever feel that they are drowning in the sea of time.
-Time management is self-management; so, improving your on-time record will probably require you to figure out some short and long-term priorities and goals.
+The tips mentioned here, and the advice included in previous Go Ask Alice! answers may help, but may only act as a band-aid for some who forever feel that they are drowning in the sea of time.
+Time management is self-management; so, improving your on-time record will benefit from figuring out some short and long-term priorities and goals.
 It's never too late to remedy chronic lateness, and your question is an obvious indication that you are motivated to do so.
-Good luck.
+Good luck!